 What is the process for drug testing and what method is used?

 Testing is done by urinalysis using accepted immunological screening procedures because it is accurate and reliable.
 The process includes collection, screening, confirmation and review.

 How often will drug-testing be done ?

-Testing will be done on a weekly basis.
+Testing may be done on a weekly basis.

 Is it possible that a student could be chosen for drug testing more than once?

-Yes, because selection is random and without suspicion.
+Yes, because the selection is random and without suspicion.

 What happens if a student quits all extracurricular activities and relinquishes campus parking privileges?